-The locals who supported the previous legal action by myself/ Hanwell Nature that saw off QPR, and the current excellent work by Warren Farm Nature Reserve and Ealing Wildlife group are shocked and find this whole proposal an insult to their intelligence.
+The locals who wholeheartedly supported the previous legal action taken by Samantha O’Connor of Hanwell Nature that saw off Q.P.R, and the current excellent work by Warren Farm Nature Reserve and Ealing Wildlife group are shocked and find this whole proposal an insult to their intelligence.
 This is not a win win, and won’t be London’s biggest re-wilding project, if you have to destroy 50% of existing pristine biodiversity, and loose the only skylarks in the borough to get there.

 The council have yet to demonstrate that they understand how Warren Farm Nature reserve currently works for nature, or how it functions, or what it needs to survive, and this is a very sad day for ecology and nature preservation in Ealing if this is how these decisions are being made.